 - beverages with an alcoholic strength greater than 1.2%

-Products that do not have an ingredient list must still highlight the presence of allergenic ingredients.
-For more information please see 'Food allergens & intolerance'.
+Products that do not have an ingredients list must still highlight the presence of allergenic ingredients.
+For more information please see 'Food allergens and intolerance'.

 There are many requirements for prepacked food.
 Please see our other guides on the subject: